 - Edit the description — check keyword placement, natural language, CTA (3 minutes)

-- Open Canva, create 3 pin variations using your titles (5 minutes with templates)
+- Open Canva and create 3 pin variations using your titles (5 minutes with templates)

 Total: around 20 minutes per blog post for a full set of pin variations.
-Compare that to doing it all manually and the time saving is significant.
+Compare that to doing it all by hand and the time saving adds up fast.

 Final Thoughts

-AI for Pinterest isn’t about replacing your strategy — it’s about removing the tedious parts so you can focus on the parts that require real judgment and real experience.
+An AI powered Pinterest workflow isn’t about replacing your strategy — it’s about removing the tedious parts so you can focus on the bits that need real judgment and real experience.

 Use it for drafting titles and descriptions, generating content ideas, and creating fresh variations of existing pins.
 Edit everything before it goes live.
 Keep your keyword research human.
-And make sure your personal voice and experience still come through in the final product.
+And make sure your own voice and experience still come through in the final result.

-Done right, AI makes your Pinterest workflow significantly faster without making your content significantly worse.
+Done right, AI makes your Pinterest workflow a lot faster without making your content worse.
 That’s the whole point.

 Next step: Pinterest Landing Page Design